6 Aces: Representing the 6 aspects of an organisation

 Hearts – Organisation Architecture:

-The Hearts suit focusses on the organisation’s core elements.
+The Hearts suit focusses on the organisation and its core elements.
 The businesses ability to react to a changing environment.
-Its leadership, culture and attitude.
+Its leadership, the actors within the organisation, how the organisation is structures, its vision, culture and attitude.

 Triangles – Organisation Resources